AmedeoRom/StarEstate/README.md

 ## Generate the population

 With the generate_star_population function one will be able to draw a number of stars equal to the variable **NUM_STARS** from the given sampled distributions, while defining whether the thick, thin or both parts of the galactic disk are included and optionally saving the population as a CSV file.
-Here below the generated plots for a population of 10<sup>6</sup> stars (the different alpha angles representing different galactic arms)
+Here below the generated plots for a population of 10<sup>6</sup> stars.

 With the use of pre-generated samplers, **it took less than a minute to generate all the stars**